 - Vomiting is usually due to inflammation of the lining of the stomach or intestines (gastroenteritis) caused by infection or irritation

 Good health begins with a healthy gut.
-If a dog has digestive health issues like diarrhea, sensitive tummy, irritable bowel syndrome, leaky gut, or gas you need to consider ways how to help your dog feel better.
+If a dog has digestive health issues like diarrhea, sensitive tummy, irritable bowel syndrome, leaky gut, or gas, you need to consider ways to help your dog feel better.

 The longer dog has had gut issues, the longer it will take to get better.
-It is important to monitor your dog’s health and see a vet if anything feels and looks unusual.
+It is crucial to monitor your dog’s health and see a vet if anything feels and looks unusual.
+Speak to your dog’s veterinarian if dog digestive system problems persist.

 It takes patience and persistence to get a dog back to health.